Yi-Shun Teoh's practice focuses on international arbitration, commercial litigation and regulatory investigations and enforcement.

 Yi-Shun is a Solicitor Advocate with Higher Rights of Audience in civil proceedings before the Hong Kong High Court and Court of Final Appeal.
 He has appeared as advocate in interlocutory applications before the Court of First Instance and as counsel in international arbitration hearings.

-Yi-Shun has experience in SFC and HKMA regulatory investigations and enforcement, including before the Securities and Futures Appeals Tribunal, and cases involving corporate fraud, intermediaries misconduct, internal control failures, foreign bribery, customs, data privacy, cyber incident, ransomware and employment.
+Yi-Shun is experienced in SFC and HKMA regulatory investigations and enforcement, including before the Securities and Futures Appeals Tribunal, and cases involving corporate fraud, intermediaries misconduct, internal control failures, foreign bribery, customs, data privacy, cyber incident, ransomware, asset recovery and employment disputes.

 - Arbitration Committee, Law Society of Hong Kong